Best Places to Get a Drink at Disney World (2025): Top Bars & Lounges

 Food Available: Pretzels, dips, wings

-Favorite Drink: The Bitter Barkeep (pisco + drama)
+Order: The Bitter Barkeep (pisco + drama)

 Link to menu »

 Are you an Indiana Jones fan?
 Then you probably know who Jock Lindsey is.
-But even if you don’t know that Jock was a pilot of a plane in the very first Indiana Jones movie, you will appreciate the vibe of this place.
+But even if you don’t know that Jock was a pilot of a plane in the very first Indiana Jones movie, you will appreciate the vibe of this place which is is overflowing with ridiculous (but weirdly specific) aviation artifacts and inside jokes, all held together with a solid drink list and an even stronger pun game.

 AbracadaBar (Disney’s BoardWalk)